How to fix the “jQuery is not defined” error

 The error means that jQuery is required by another script, but due to the optimization, it’s not available when that initial script runs, and therefore triggers an error.

-First check that this error is caused by WP Rocket.
+Check if this error is caused by WP Rocket

 Load your page while bypassing WP Rocket, by adding